axlwolf/task_manager/memory-bank/progress.md

 ## Next Milestone Goals

+1. Implement dialog modal component for adding tasks with microinteractions
-1. Complete icon system implementation with Phosphor Icons
+2. Complete icon system implementation with Feather Icons
-2. Complete task filtering and sorting functionality
+3. Complete task filtering and sorting functionality
-3. Implement comprehensive error handling
+4. Implement comprehensive error handling
-4. Add loading indicators and improve UX
+5. Add loading indicators and improve UX
-5. Expand test coverage using the established testing patterns
+6. Expand test coverage using the established testing patterns
-6. Implement unit tests for services, use cases, and repositories
+7. Implement unit tests for services, use cases, and repositories
-7. Set up integration testing infrastructure and implement tests for key flows
+8. Set up integration testing infrastructure and implement tests for key flows
-8. Set up Cypress for E2E testing and implement tests for critical user journeys
+9. Set up Cypress for E2E testing and implement tests for critical user journeys
-9. Document the architecture and component usage
+10. Document the architecture and component usage